qcf-568/DocTamper/models/Readme.md

 #### An example command to reproduce the results: <Br/>

 <code>CUDA_VISIBLE_DEVICES=0 python eval_dtd.py --lmdb_name DocTamperV1-FCD --pths/dtd.pth --minq 75</code> <Br/> <Br/> <Br/>

-The weights and inference codes for T-SROIE dataset will be updated within a few days.